karlnapf/shogun-wiki/GSoC_2016_project_approx_kernels.md

  * Part I: Unify and speed-up existing implementations
   * Re-factor the interface of CKernelMachine to support both primal and dual formulations.
   * Re-work the framework for approximate features to work well with the primal formulation above.
-  * Put the (existing) random Fourier features code into that framework, and polish it.
+  * Put the (existing) random Fourier features code into that framework and polish it.
   * Work on the numerical code: Benchmark / speed up / parallelise / Use ```linalg```
-  * Improve documentation, write an IPython notebook that covers all implemented methods.
+  * Improve the documentation, write an IPython notebook that covers all implemented methods.
   * Algorithms to consider: KRR, K-PCA, SVM.